jkjellan/hidden-tracks-client/README.md

 ## User Stories
 Acheived:
--As a user, I want to build a song catalog of my favorite songs.
+- As a user, I want to build a song catalog of my favorite songs.
--As a user, I want to be able to remove a song from my catalog.
+- As a user, I want to be able to remove a song from my catalog.
--As a user, I want to be able to edit a song from my catalog to change, for example, the title As a user, I want a user authorization system to protect the privacy of my account.
+- As a user, I want to be able to edit a song from my catalog to change, for example, the title As a user, I want a user authorization system to protect the privacy of my account.

 Future additions:
--As a user, I want a user profile that shows me: my song catalog, any active contests I'm involved in, and a history of past contests
+- As a user, I want a user profile that shows me: my song catalog, any active contests I'm involved in, and a history of past contests
--As a user, I want to be able to see a list of open tournaments, for which I can enter a song.
+- As a user, I want to be able to see a list of open tournaments, for which I can enter a song.
--As a user, I want to be able to vote on head-to-head competitions to help determine which songs advance through a given tournament.
+- As a user, I want to be able to vote on head-to-head competitions to help determine which songs advance through a given tournament.

 ## Wireframes:
-- I made a couple of rough sketces to start:  [desktop](http://i.imgur.com/1xwuf1b.jpg) and [mobile](http://i.imgur.com/rFRisS6.jpg)
+- I made a rough sketch to start:  [desktop](http://i.imgur.com/DSaoAOK.jpg)

 ## Technologies Used
 - Material Design
+- Bootstrap (just for the 'alert' classes)
 - YouTube API
 - jQuery
 - Rails